codeforcesContests/RoundResults/README.md

 # RoundResults
-Predictions of condeforces's rounds results made by CF-Predictor
+Predictions of CodeForces's rounds results made by CF-Predictor.